Patients and Visitors

 - If you have an upcoming appointment at a TMH Physician Partners practice and have a fever, cough or shortness of breath, and/or have been in contact with a confirmed COVID-19 patient, please call the practice prior to your arrival.
 For any specific questions regarding your appointment or the visitor policy, please call the practice directly.

-- Children admitted to the Children’s Center or Pediatric Intensive Care Unit (PICU) will be allowed one care partner to stay overnight.
+- Each child admitted to the Children’s Center or Pediatric Intensive Care Unit (PICU) and those visiting Kids Korner will be allowed two visitors at a time.

-- As always, one care partner is encouraged to stay with each child admitted to the Children’s Center 24 hours a day, every day.
+- As always, caregivers are encouraged to stay with each child admitted to the Children’s Center 24 hours a day, every day.
 Let your nursing team know if your child will be alone for a significant period of time.

 The Emergency Center Entrance is for Emergency Patients and their visitor only.